-English, PDF, 2,527kb
+English, PDF, 357kb

-This public consultation was held to gather interested stakeholders' comments on the draft chapters of the Policy Framework for Investment currently being updated.
-The consultation ran until 31 December 2014.
+This online public consultation was held to gather interested stakeholders' comments on the draft Policy Framework for Investment currently being updated.
+The consultation ran until 25 February 2015.